Lambard-ML-Team/MADGUI/MADGUI_local-version/README.txt

 cd Desktop/MADGUI_local-version   on MAC cd Desktop\MADGUI_local-version   on Windows

+Requieres Python >= 3.8 and <3.11 (tested succesfully on python 3.8.10 and 3.9.6)

-Tehn for the first use you have to install the requirements packages neccessary for the use of MADGUI, it can take some times:
+Then for the first use you have to install the requirements packages neccessary for the use of MADGUI, it can take some times:

 pip install -r requirements.txt